SystemsApproach/private5g/arch.rst

     :width: 400px
     :align: center

-    Mobile Core divided into a Control Plan and a User Plane, an architectural feature known as CUPS: Control and User Plane Separation.
+    Mobile Core divided into a Control Plane and a User Plane, an architectural feature known as CUPS: Control and User Plane Separation.